-Underestimating your miles driven
+Underestimating miles you've driven

 According to Jacobson, many leasing companies are able to advertise low monthly payments because they have low mileage limits.

 To avoid this extra fee, consumers should know their driving habits before signing the contract, says Jacobson.
-If they know they'll probably travel more miles than the agreement allows, they could ask for a higher limit.
+If they know they'll probably drive more miles than the agreement allows, they could ask for a higher limit.

-Still, there's a drawback.
-The required monthly lease payment would likely increase along with the mileage increase, he says.
+Still, there's a drawback: The required monthly lease payment would likely increase along with the mileage increase, he says.